Welcome to the English Department at Emmanuel College, a family of people passionate about the written word.

 Graduates of the English programs offered by the School of Arts and Sciences should possess the following knowledge and skills:

-1. Major periods, movements, authors and works in British, American, and world literature.
+- Major periods, movements, authors and works in British, American, and World literature.

-3. Influences, changes, and forms that make up the history of the English language.
+- Influences, changes, forms, and terminology of linguistics and the history of the English language.